ChristianLapinig/aem-local-cli/README.md

 **Options**

 - `-n/--name` - Name of the environment (default = `aem`)
-- `-p/--path` - Relative path under `envsPath` property in `.aemlocal/config.json` where the environment should be created.
+- `-p/--path` - Path where the environment should be created.
+Defaults to the current working directory.
 - `--author-port` - Specifies the port the author instance should run on (default = 4502).
 - `--publish-port` - Specifies the port the publish instance should run on. (default = 4503).